 Step 2.
 In this section, you can tap on Cached Data and then a pop-up window will appear to ask you whether want to “Clear cached data".
 Here you just need to click OK to confirm your option.

 After that, the device will begin to delete the cached data of all Apps on your Android phone.

 Apart from App caches, there is also system caches which would lead to some system problems like black screen, errors after system upgrade, etc. on your phone.
 While encountering this situation, you are unable to settle the issue by simply clearing the App caches.
 Instead, you need to wipe the cache partition in Recovery Mode to solve the problem.

 Step 1.
 Power off your Android phone and hold down the Volume Up, Home and Power buttons at the same time.

 Step 2.
 When the phone reboots with the Android System Recovery screen, you can release all the keys.

 Step 3.
 Next, you can use the Volume button to select the option wipe cache partition and press the Power button to confirm your option.

 Step 4.
 Once the wiping process finishes, you can choose the reboot system now option to reboot your phone.

-Extra tip: If you want to clean your Android phone completely and permanently, you can use a powerful software- Android Data Cleaner to remove all your Android files with one click.
+Extra tip: If you want to clean your Android phone completely and permanently, you can use a powerful software- Android Data Eraser to remove all your Android files with one click.
 When you want to switch to a new phone or delete some privacy information on the device, you can download the free trial on your computer to have a try.